tax1driver/autoform/README.md

 # autoform
-Automatically generate form interfaces using schema validation libraries' schemas & React Hook Form.
-This package is modular and usage with any validation or UI library is possible.
+Automatically generate form interfaces using Zod schemas & React Hook Form.
+This package is modular and usage with any UI library is possible.

 ## Disclaimer
 This project is in early WIP stage.